nmstuart20/sleeper-bot/README.md

 # Sleeper Trade Review Bot

-A Rust CLI that monitors a Sleeper fantasy football league for completed trades, generates LLM-powered analysis with real-time news context, and optionally posts reviews to the league chat.
+A Rust CLI that monitors a Sleeper fantasy football league for trades and chat @mentions, generates LLM-powered analysis in a configurable character persona, and posts to the league chat.

 ## Setup

-**Create a `.env` file** in the project root:
+Create a `.env` file in the project root:

 ```
 SLEEPER_LEAGUE_ID=123456789